© Vietato l'utilizzo dei contenuti senza autorizzazione

-Alessandria Asti Biella Cuneo Novara Torino Verbano-Cusio-Ossola Vercelli
+Alessandria Asti Biella Cuneo Novara Turin Verbano-Cusio-Ossola Vercelli

-In this land, nature is held in the highest regard.
-There are postcard-perfect landscapes almost everywhere: from the mountains of the Western Alps to Gran Paradiso and the splendid views of Monte Rosa; in the hills with the wonderful vineyards of Monferrato and the Langhe; in the plains with the flooded rice fields at sunset.
-This is also a land rich in water, with the Po River crossing it from west to east; Lake Maggiore and Lake Orta, beautiful even if a bit too urbanized.
-And beyond the fascinating Turin, an endless number of towns and villages rich in monuments; and then Abbeys, Sanctuaries, Forts, and Castles scattered almost everywhere.
-Piedmontese cuisine is predominantly land-based, and only my stubborn determination to give up meat denies me gourmet dishes like Brasato al Barolo.
-My favorite dishes are: Peppers with Bagna Cauda, Mint Risotto, Barbera Risotto, Tajarin with Alba White Truffle, Taglierini with Hazelnuts, and I always end the meal with Bonèt, or where available, I enjoy Castagnaccio.
-When it comes to wines, Piedmont has no rivals in the world, especially for reds: Barbera d’Asti, Barbaresco, Nebbiolo, Barolo, and with desserts, Brachetto d’Acqui.
+In this land nature has a very respectable place.
+There are postcard landscapes everywhere: from the mountains of the Western Alps to the Gran Paradiso up to the splendid views of Monte Rosa; on the hills with the wonderful vineyards of Monferrato and Langhe. on the plains with the rice fields flooded at sunset.
+This is also a land rich in water with the Po River that crosses it from west to east; Lake Maggiore and Lake Orta, beautiful even if a bit too anthropized.
+And in addition to the fascinating Turin, an infinite number of towns and villages rich in monuments; and then Abbeys, Sanctuaries, Forts and Castles scattered everywhere.
+Piedmontese cuisine is mainly of land and only my stubborn obstinacy in giving up meat denies me gourmet dishes such as Brasato al Barolo.
+My favorite dishes are: Peppers with Bagna Cauda, Mint Risotto, Barbera Risotto, Tajarin with White Alba Truffle, Noodles with Hazelnuts, and I always end the meal with Bonèt, or where there is I enjoy Castagnaccio.
+Piedmont has no rivals in the world for wines, especially for reds: Barbera d’Asti, Barbaresco, Nebbiolo, Barolo and for desserts Brachetto d’Acqui.

 Castle